 As teachers of students with special needs, we too often reach for the “hammer”.
 We tend to reuse the same accommodations and modifications over and over again even when there are better tools for the job.
 This isn’t necessarily our fault.
 In our busy jobs, we tend to do what we know has worked in the past.
 The problem is that we don’t necessarily see that there’s a better tool, there’s a tool that will empower the student, or that the student has changed and is ready for a different level of support.
 Accommodations and modifications are the tools for effective inclusion.
 Like a carpenter, the more tools we know how to use the more successful we will become at our jobs.
 Likewise, our students will become more successful.

 - Review your IEP’s, do they all include the same accommodations and modifications?
 If so, consider other ways you can meet the student’s needs.

-- Accomods by Action Driven Education provides development and implementation guidance for hundreds of accommodations and modifications (accomods) that are designed to support the student past their needs so they can reach high achievement expectations.
+- Accomods by Action Driven Education provides development and implementation guidance for hundreds of accommodations and modifications that are designed to support the student past their needs so they can reach high achievement expectations.

 - Consider the following statement: Accommodations and modifications are selected based on the child’s strengths, needs, and degree of need.
-Consider needs such as reading fluency.
-What accommodations and modifications can you name to support a child with a reading fluency (or other) need?
+Think of a child who struggles to read fluently.
+What accommodations and modifications can you name to support a child with a reading fluency need?
 How does this list change as you consider the degree of need (a fourth-grader with a reading fluency rate of 25 versus 50 words per minute)?
 What about a child whose strength includes “enjoys working with peers” versus “works well independently”?

-- Accomods by Action Driven Education gathers information related to strengths, needs, and degree of need in order to sort and filter through hundreds of accommodations and modifications (accomods) to prepare a student-specific list of suggested supports for IEP teams to consider.
+- Accomods by Action Driven Education gathers information related to strengths, needs, and degree of need in order to sort and filter through hundreds of accommodations and modifications to prepare a student-specific list of suggested supports for IEP teams to consider.